Lora-Yagnasree/HR4U/readme.md

 - **Login History Auto-Cleanup**
   - Retention Rule: Login history records are auto-deleted every 18 hours.
   - Deduplication: If a user logs in multiple times on same device within a day → stored only once.
 If logged in from different devices within a day → each unique device is recorded
+- **Account Lock & Unlock**
+  - Accounts are locked after 5 failed password attempts for the same Employee ID.
+  - Locked users see the message: “Contact your HR to Unlock.”
+  - An email notification is sent to all HRs, and any HR can approve the unlock via a one-click link.
+  - Once approved, the account enters a 15-minute cooldown period before it is automatically unlocked.
+  - During cooldown, login attempts remain blocked even with the correct password.

 ## Security Upgrades